tatuylonen/wiktextract/README.md

 * --human-readable: print human-readable JSON with indentation (no longer machine-readable)
 * --override PATH: override a page or Lua module by this file (first line should be TITLE: pagetitle)
+* --templates-file: extract Template namespace to this tar file
+* --modules-file: extract Module namespace to this tar file
+* --categories-file: extract Wiktionary category tree into this file as JSON (see description below)
 * --help: displays help text (with some more options than listed here)

 ## Calling the library